SDLC vs STLC: What is the Difference?

 • When a customer has no idea how the final application will appear, this software development life cycle model was created to assist and guide them through the process.

-• Project is smaller.
+• The project is smaller.

-• Project scope is defined and limited.
+• The project scope is defined and limited.

 • Ideal for academic or practice projects.